montionugera/EDV-Laon/README.md

 I think this can make user can not distinguish visualization in case it has very low loan amount in some years.

+### Data Visualization Summary
+1. There is a huge loan amount decrease which starts at 2008-Q3 from 20m to 3m and become 0 at 2008-Q4 to 2009-Q1,it is the same time of Subprime mortgage crisis ;  After that it take 2 year to reach the same loan amount in 2011-Q2 and create new high in 2011-Q4 and start decrease at 2012-Q3 (On 6 September 2012, the ECB calmed financial markets by announcing free unlimited support for all eurozone countries ); After that 2 quarter the loan amount make new high and keep increasing till 2013-Q2.

+2. California and Texas states have big loan amount through all period; From 2009-Q2 to 2012-Q1 New York's loan amount is larger than Texas's in some quarters.

+3. There is no data for Credit Grade since 2009-Q2 but there is Prosper Rating instead since there.

+4. Credit grade and Prosper rating has relation with borrower rate but Prosper rating can give you more precisely borrower rate (size of area in Borrower Rate V Prosper Rating 's boxplot much less than Borrower Rate V Credit Grade).